 The AB Diploma is intended as a baccalaureate style award (3-year high school program), including a number of subjects offered at two levels; Extended and Standard together with Project-based Learning, which extends the skills and subject knowledge acquired through the main subject areas included in the AB curriculum.
 All subjects, apart from English and Russian languages, are taught and assessed in Armenian.

 The Araratian Baccalaureate is an academically rigorous program designed for a selected high-performing national cohort and offered during the last 3 years of the 12-year Armenian comprehensive public education system.
-Compared to the standard State program, AB students study extended hours, during the week and on Saturdays.
+Compared to the standard state program, AB students study extended hours, during the week and on Saturdays.

-“Pitched at upper secondary level, the AB, GCE A Level and APs all assume a degree of prior knowledge and skills on entry.
+“Pitched at upper secondary level, the AB, GCE A Level and AP all assume a degree of prior knowledge and skills on entry.
 However, whilst the AB is intended for the highest achieving students in Armenia, selected through an admissions exam, A Levels and APs are taken by students with a comparably broader range of abilities and backgrounds.”
 UK NARIC Benchmarking Report, August 2016